Seagate/cortx/doc/CORTXContributionGuide.md

 Creating a pull request automatically triggers Jenkins jobs and System tests.
 To familiarize yourself with jenkins, please visit the [Jenkins wiki page](https://en.wikipedia.org/wiki/Jenkins_(software)).

 ### CLA and DCO

+To ensure contributions can be redistributed by all under an open source license, all contributions must be signed with [DCO](https://opensource.com/article/18/3/cla-vs-dco-whats-difference).
+To further ensure that all members of the community can redistribute and resell CORTX should and when they so choose, [CLA may be required on a case-by-case basis](https://github.com/Seagate/cortx/blob/main/doc/cla/README.md) such that corporations cannot attempt to prevent others from reselling CORTX.

+More formally, in order to clarify the intellectual property license granted with Contributions from any person or entity, CORTX Community may require a Contributor License Agreement (CLA) on file that has been signed by each Contributor, indicating agreement to the license terms below.
+This license is for your protection as a Contributor as well as the protection of the project and its users; it does not change your rights to use your own Contributions for any other purpose.

+DCO is always required.
+The code reviewers will use the following decision tree to determine when CLA will be needed

 ## Submitting Issues